willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 - Speed - How fast it finds a list of potential 'good' moves
 - Accuracy - How fast it finds the best move out of these moves

-One of the first commercially available chess engines to exist was developed by Dietrich Prinz (1951) on a Ferranti Mark 1 at the University of Manchester.
+One of the first commercially available chess engines to exist by Dietrich Prinz (1951) on a Ferranti Mark 1 at the University of Manchester.
 The Ferranti Mark 1 lacked power, so it was limited because it could only find the best move when a position was two moves away from checkmate.
 The next engine the world saw was by a gentleman named Bernstein (1957).
 It was the first complete chess engine to run on a computer (IBM 704), which could play a game from start to finish, taking roughly 8 minutes to make a move.
-It was a type B implementation, a selective technique that attempts to cut processing times by examining variations out as far as possible and only evaluating when a reasonable amount of instability in the position has been established.
-It then pruned unnecessary, redundant variations to cut processing times further.
-This was done by creating a function that evaluates the stability of the position (e.g. en prise).
+It was a type B implementation, a selective technique that attempts to cut processing times by examining variations as far as possible.
+Then only evaluating when a reasonable amount of instability in the position is detected.
+It then prunes unnecessary, redundant variations to cut processing times further.
+It is then run through a function to evaluate the position's stability (e.g. en prise).
 See Figure 1 for a "Crude definition" of this type of algorithm.
 (Bernstein, 2022; Chessprogramming.org, 2022)

 ![Figure 1](https://github.com/willcgg/Chess_Engine_Project/blob/master/Write%20Up/Images/crude_definition.PNG?raw=true)